magnusnosnes/LineageHomology/README.md

 ## Example

-This is a basic example which shows how used reconstructed ancestral state histories to estimate local transmission lineages.
+This example shows how an reconstructed ancestral state history can be used to estimate local transmission lineages.

 ``` r
 library(LineageHomology)